quinise/oidsi-pnw/README.md

 # OIDSI-PNW

-This is the Vue.js code that makes up the OIDSI - PNW organization's website.
+This is the Vue.js app that makes up the OIDSI - PNW organization's website.
 OIDSI - PNW (Ile Iwore Bogbe) is the Seattle, WA chapter of Obafemi's Institute for the Divine Science of Ifa.
 The site includes an events calendar, photo gallery, and EmailJS contact form.

 ## Customize configuration